 Incoming freshman in the School of Public Affairs are invited to apply to the program.

-- GOVT-361 Laboratory in Leadership Development I (1) taken fall and spring of first year for a total of 2 credit hours
+- SPA-361 Laboratory in Leadership Development I (1) taken fall and spring of first year for a total of 2 credit hours